dht93/Twitter-API-python/README.md

-# Twitter-Trends
+# Twitter-API
-Gives you a list of Twitter Trends for the location you enter.

 Libraries used:
 -geolocation-python 0.2.0 (https://pypi.python.org/pypi/geolocation-python/0.2.0)
 -tweepy (https://github.com/tweepy/tweepy)

-API used:
+APIs used:
 -Twitter API (https://dev.twitter.com/overview/documentation)
 -Google Maps API (https://developers.google.com/maps/)

-A simple script that asks you for a location of your choice.
-The coordinates of this location are then found out using geolocation-python which uses Google Maps Geocoding API.
-Tweepy is used to find out the nearest location for which Twitter maintains a trends list.
-The current trends are then outputted.

-#Looking forward to adding a lot more functionality to the project in the future.
+A python program that retrieves live streaming tweets about the top trending keyword for a given place.
+The coordinates for the entered place are found using 'geolocation-python' library which is based on the Google Maps Geocoding API.
+These coordinates are then fed to the Twitter API using 'Tweepy' as an interface.
+Data returned by both APIs is in JSON format.
+Useful information is then extracted from this data and stored to a file.